 DISNEYLAND THEME PARKS

-Disney has an entire section of their web site called Enviroport, which is the annual environmental report for the Walt Disney Company.
-The report lists progress in recycling, composting, education, energy conservation, and all kinds of other efforts that the company is making.
+Disney has an entire section of their website dedicated to the company’s environmental mission.
+It lists progress in recycling, composting, education, energy conservation, and all kinds of other efforts that the company is making.
 I’ll let you read that on your own if you want.
 I’m just going to focus on what I actually saw during my visit.

 But although Disney seems to encourage recycling, they also provide quite a bit of plastic waste.
 In every park restaurant, children’s meals are served in what seem to be black plastic microwave trays shaped like Mickey Mouse heads.
 And there is no place to recycle these.
 When I was finished eating my meal (which had been served on reusable plates) I asked about a container for my leftovers and was presented with a choice of plastic or Styrofoam.
 David and I ended up stuffing ourselves with cheesecake instead of waste it or pack it in plastic.
 Any reasonable person would have done the same under the circumstances.
 We had too, right?